cjhnbls/pipelinedb-doc-cn/conf.rst

 **pipelinedb.ttl_expiration_batch_size**

-  Sets the maximum number of rows that a reaper will delete from a continuous view at a time.
+  Sets the maximum number of rows that a reaper will delete from a continuous view per transaction.
 This is designed to minimize long-running transactions.
 A value of **0** means an unlimited number of rows can be deleted in a given transaction.  *Default: 10000.*

 **pipelinedb.ttl_expiration_threshold**